 There will be 3 discussion groups during the term, with ~20 students responsible for writing a critique for that class's assigned research article.
 The overarching goal of the research article critique assignment is to help you become critical consumers of the scientific literature (and information in general), while introducing you to important theories, techniques, and lines of research in the field of behavioural neuroendocrinology.
 More pragmatically, writing a research article critique will provide valuable practice for constructing your research proposal.
-Please adhere to the following guidelines and consult the marking rubric at the end of the syllabus to help you identify the key components of a well-written journal article critique.
+Please adhere to the following guidelines and consult the assignment instructions and marking rubric on Canvas to help you identify the key components of a well-written journal article critique.

 A digital copy of this assignment is due on day of your assigned discussion group by 2pm.
-Specifically, you must upload your paper to TurnItIn.com to generate an Originality Report (Class ID: 22206903; Enrolment Key: PSYC460crit).
+Specifically, you must upload your paper to TurnItIn.com to generate an Originality Report (Class ID: 26337765; Enrolment Key: PSYC460001).
 Please note you can utilize this feature at any point during the term to help make sure that you're using your own words; I will only utilize the final Originality Report as part of your assessment.